abriljordan/ga_blog/docs/extending-productivity/manage_users.md

 ---
 layout: default
-title: Users and School Settings
+title: Add and edit users
 parent: Extending Productivity Further
 has_toc: true
 nav_order: 2
 ---

-# Manage
+# Add and edit users
 {: .no_toc }

 ## Table of contents